Sudo-Whodo/pr-genius/docs/usage-guide.md

 ./examples/test-local.sh --provider ollama --model deepseek-r1:1.5b --pr 3
 ```

+### Testing Options

+There are two ways to test the action:

-### Using test-action-local.sh
+#### 1. Using test-action-local.sh (Local Testing)

-For testing the actual GitHub Action locally using act:
+For testing the action locally using act:

 1. Install act: